 We ended at the Lana’i Pine Sporting Clays and vested up for shooting.
 Mike gave us one simple rule:

+First rule of clay shooting.
 Don’t point the gun at anything you don’t want to shoot.

 I made my mother go first as I thought she would chicken out.
 We didn’t grow up with guns.
 We aren’t outdoorsy people.
 We don’t camp we prefer cottages – with toilets and hot water.
 This was all completely new to us so I had no idea how my mother would do.